 As we approached, a ground party had already spotted the woman sitting on the top of her car, stuck on its wheels, on a sandbar created at the junction of the Rivière des Vases and the massive hole’s exit channel.
 We were unable to land to pick her up due to the muddy sloped walls of the channel so were required to drop the pickup collar.
 The crew instructed her in how to put it on and we lifted her to safety.
 She appeared to be none the worse for her long nightly ordeal.
 She had seen our lights in the night as her car tumbled slowly down the exit channel, but we had not seen anything of her.

 We revisited the site seven times in the next three days searching nooks and crannies in the crevasses and for other possible anomalies in the area.
-We found only one body - on the berm where the Rivière des Vases outflow entered the Saguenay River.
+We found only one body - on the burm where the Rivière des Vases outflow entered the Saguenay River.
 A further three days were occupied in ferrying Members of Parliament and other dignitaries to and from the cave-in site.
 It certainly drew a lot of interest.

 In 1973, Governor General Roland Michener personally presented Captain Tiny Wennas, my flight companion, and I with Medals of Bravery for our efforts and Master Corporal Rod Verchère, a SAR Tech who was attached to the flight, was fittingly awarded the Star of Courage for his work in clearing buildings lying within the hole.

 In the spring of 1971 I received a posting to 444 Tactical Helicopter Squadron then in Edmonton.
-I was a little surprised assuming that I would most likely rotate jobs since my Officer Classification selection had been Communications first and Pilot second.
+I was a little surprised assuming that I would most likely rotate jobs since my Officer Classification selection had been Communications first and Pilot secondary.
 While I was pondering this potential move, I got a phone call from the Pilot career manager Bud Hill.
 “Jack”, he says, “we have been going through your file and find that you have not elected to transfer to the Pilot list.
 You are eligible, qualified and fit, how about changing?”
-I did not know that I had ever been required to select Pilot as my primary classification but apparently, when “unification” as opposed to simple” integration” had occurred, that a change was made.
+I did not know that I had ever been required to select Pilot as my primary classification but apparently, when “unification” as opposed to simple” integration” had occurred that was a change made.
 I had not been so advised and, of course, had not done so.
 Did I want to change?

 Fun while it lasted!
 I am extremely privileged to have experienced it all!